magpie-ea/magpie-v3-docs/docs/01_designing_experiments/02a_wrapping_views.md

 ## Intro view

-Instantiate with `babeViews.intro`.
+Instantiate with `magpieViews.intro`.
 Optional fields:

 * `buttonText: string`
     * the text of the button that takes the participant to the next view